formsbyair/Documentation/docs/_posts/2021-06-02-generate-map-for-import.md

 type: platform
 ---

-FormsByAir can now generate a map for import integrations based on the current version of a form.
+FormsByAir can now generate maps for import integrations based on the current version of a form.

 Click **Generate Map** while editing an Import integration to generate and download a map that you can use as the basis of a custom map.